martcram/discord_cleanup_msgs/README.md

 * xdotool 3.20160805.1

 ### Authors:
-* Martijn Cramer

-See also the list of [contributors](https://github.com/MartijnCramer/discord_delete_msgs/contributors) who participated in this project.
+See the list of [contributors](https://github.com/MartijnCramer/discord_delete_msgs/contributors) who participated in this project.

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.